nexusformat/communications/2015/NXvalidate/white_paper.md

 * Hardcode mappings from NXDL types such as NX_FLOAT in code.

 Otherwise  this is a  just a sizeable number of functions.

-TODO: any comments?

-..
-This API would look much more clear in C++ as a class (or classes)

-.. use standard C++ libraries to handle such things as the symbol table

-.. use libxml2 as XML parsing library

-..
-As for the NXDL definitions, there should be separate C++ class code to manage a local cache of NXDL files.
-They do not take up much space.
-   The local cache can be compared with the online repository (an option can override the well-chosen default location of online repo).
-   If the local cache is out of date, it can be refreshed (user option of automatic or manual) from the online repo.